-Students who graduate with a Bachelor of Arts in Criminology and Justice Studies will be able to
+Students who graduate with a Bachelor of Arts in Criminology and Justice Studies will

 1. Analyze and interpret the diversity of social experience associated with criminology and social justice issues, especially as they relate to race, class, gender, age, sexual preference, religion, and nationality.

 2. Assess the merits of competing theoretical approaches to formulate empirically researchable questions about criminology and social justice concerns.

 3. Locate, analyze, assess, and communicate criminology and social justice scholarship.

 4. Understand and employ research strategies and their applicability to particular research questions, theoretical orientations, and social contexts.

 5. Understand the ethical and social justice implications of criminology and social justice inquiry.